Duncan Idaho: God Emperor of Dune

 Duncan eventually joins Siona's rebels and works with her to assassinate Leto.
 His plan is successful, but Hwi is killed in the process.
 Leto reveals that he knew of their plan, and that his death is simply another step to ensuring the Golden Path.
 Siona, having seen the Golden Path during her trial in the desert, realizes she was bred as a key figure for humanity's survival.
-At the end of the novel, she schemes on how to carefully seduce Duncan and mate with him, as Leto had originally intended.
-None of their descendants will be able to be tracked by prescience, forever free of any one person's vision and ensuring that humanity could never be completely found and destroyed.
+At the end of the novel, she schemes on how to carefully seduce and mate with Duncan, as Leto had originally intended.
+None of their descendants will be traceable by prescience, ensuring that humanity can never be completely found and destroyed.

 Fifteen hundred years later in Chapterhouse: Dune (1985), the Bene Gesserit Bellonda assesses the many Duncans who came before:

 In the original and early gholas, his character had been dominated by impulsiveness.
 Quick to hate, quick to give loyalty.
 Later Idaho-gholas tempered this with cynicism but the underlying impulsiveness remained.
 The Tyrant had called it to action many times.
 Bellonda recognized a pattern.
 He can be goaded by pride.
 His long service to the Tyrant fascinated her.
 Not only had he been a Mentat several times but there was evidence he had been a Truthsayer in more than one incarnation.

 Although a third party work not connected to the main Dune series, but endorsed by Herbert in his lifetime, The Dune Encyclopedia provides some background on the characteristics, personalities, and often gruesome deaths of 17 additional Duncans from the time before the Duncan that is the focus of God Emperor of Dune, further noting that there were "well over seventy Duncans".